nashville-software-school/foundations-course/README.md

 ## Structure: Sections and Chapters

 The course is organized into logical sections, each containing multiple chapters.
+Some sections have prerequisite requirements that must be met before access is granted.

 ### Sections